Jammu University NON CBCS Geography 1st Semester Previous Year Question Paper

 3.4 Weathering and Erosion

-• Erosion: Transportation of weathered material by wind, water, or ice.
+• Erosion: Movement of weathered material by wind, water, or glaciers.

 Unit IV: Landforms and Environmental Hazards